nvoevodin/tlc_data_hub_RShiny_app/README.md

 - &#x1F4C8; **Frequency of Updates & Diagram**

     The app will be updated once a month on the 25th of each month.
-There is a delay in us receiving and publishin data to the Open Data portal and this is reflected in the app.
+There is a delay in us receiving and publishing data to the Open Data portal and this is reflected in the app.
 For example: on 26th of May the latest data on the app will be from March.
 Here is the whole workflow:

 ## &#x1F64F; Thank you!